mitchlloyd/ember-islands/README.md

 ```

 Notice that your island components must be placed inside of the Ember
 Application container.
-Otherwise they will not receive clicks and other mouse
+Otherwise they will not receive clicks or other mouse
 events.

-Your matching `dashboard.hbs` template would render the `ember-islands` component.
+Your matching `dashboard.hbs` template will render the `ember-islands` component
+which will inject the `sign-ups-per-day` and `net-promoter-score` components
+into your static content.

 ```handlebars
 {{! inside of app/templates/dashboard.hbs}}